Curried Parsnip Soup (The Veg Space)

 Sign up to a local veg box, to help support your local farmers.
 Many are organic (if you garden without chemicals but can’t afford to register with Soil Association, you can use the alternative at Wholesome Food Association).
-It only costs a bean and works on trust, so you can then carry ‘organic certification’ without the time and expense, which some farmers can’t do.
+It only costs a bean and works on trust, so you can then carry ‘organic certification’ without the time and expense.

-Keep boxes in a safe place, as some items (garlic, onion) are toxic to pets (they have no covers).
+Keep boxes in a safe place, as some items (garlic, onion, leeks, chives, mushrooms, grapes, green potatoes/onions etc) are toxic to pets (they have no covers).
 Keep ice gel boxes away from pets and children.

 Most boxes offer a week’s trial, and you’re usually free to cancel any time.
 Some even include recipe sheets, so you know what to do with that giant purple cauliflower!